KidkArolis/healthier/README.md

 The goal is to avoid creating yet another linter or another set of rules and instead reuse well established existing options in an easy to use workflow.

+Because Healthier is only concerned with code quality linting, it means you can use any code formatter, such as Prettier but also [prettierx][prettierx] or [prettier-standard][prettier-standard].

 ## Why not just use Prettier with Standard?

 Standard is not only checking your code quality, but also your code style.
 Unfortunately Prettier and Standard code styles are incompatible in subtle ways.
 This means you can't use the two tools together.
-There exist [other][prettier-standard] [approaches][prettierx] to solving this problem, but they have to resort to forking and modifying Prettier to make it format code more closely to Standard's style.
-While that's a valid approach, it can cause difficulties in using the tools and extensions in the Prettier ecosystem and I'm worried about longer term sustainability and compatibility of this approach.
-Healthier, on the other hand, completely lets go off Standard's code style in favor of Prettier's and combines the best aspects of each tool:
+Healthier completely lets go off Standard's code style in favor of Prettier's and combines the best aspects of each tool:

 1. Use Prettier to format your JavaScript, CSS and other files.
 2. Use Healthier to lint your JavaScript for code quality issues.
-3. Use Healthier to ensure all relevant files have indeed been formatted with Prettier.
-4. Use Healthier's zero config approach – no glob patterns necessary, no eslint plugins, no manual rule configuration.
+3. Benefit from Healthier's zero config approach – no glob patterns necessary, no eslint plugins, no manual rule configuration.

 You can create a `.prettierrc` file in your project with the following content to bring your code style pretty close to Standard.
 Use `healthier --init` to create this exact config: